georgeputhean/Ondemand-Website-RAAG-chatbots/README.md

 ## Notes
 - Change OpenAI models in `lib/openai.ts` if desired.
-- Adjust crawl limits and text filtering in `lib/firecrawl.ts`.
+- Adjust crawl limits and text filtering in `lib/groqcrawl.ts`.
-- Add auth/tenancy by adding a `businesses` table and a foreign key on `pages`.
+- Business registration and tenancy is implemented with `businesses` table and foreign keys on `pages`.

 ## License
 MIT